 - The Man in Seat 61 – This website is the ultimate guide to train travel anywhere in the world.
 They have the most comprehensive information on routes, times, prices, and train conditions.
 If you are planning a long train journey or some epic train trip, consult this site.

-- BlaBlaCar – BlaBlaCar is a ridesharing website that lets you share rides with vetted local drivers.
-You simply request a seat, pay a small fee, and off you go!
-It’s more interesting than traveling by bus or train!
+- BlaBlaCar – BlaBlaCar is a ridesharing website that lets you share rides with vetted local drivers by pitching in for gas.
+You simply request a seat, they approve, and off you go!
+It’s a cheaper and more interesting way to travel than by bus or train!